mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 The first step in the payment integration process with Yape is capturing the OTP (One-time password) and phone number data to generate the payment token.
 This is done by including the MercadoPago.js library in your project, followed by the form to capture the necessary data.

+> WARNING
+>
+> Important
+> If you wish to perform the integration via API, proceed to the section [Adding form for OTP and phone number capture](/developers/en/docs/checkout-api/integration-configuration/yape#bookmark_adding_form_for_otp_and_phone_number_capture) and follow the instructions.

 Use the following code to import the MercadoPago.js library before adding the form.
 You can import the library via HTML or Bash.

 [[[